jarredclloyd/PowerShell_LADR_errorcorrelation_workaround/README.md

 ```powershell
 help Edit-LADRWorkaround
 ```
-If you've followed these instructions you should be able to quickly process hundreds to thousands of files quickly and easily.
+If you've followed these instructions you should be able to quickly process as many files as you need quickly and easily.